Crimes of Violence in Colorado: A Results-Driven Defense Approach

 • Crimes against the elderly or disabled

-Facing violent crime charges in Denver, Colorado?
+Are you looking for a violent crime attorney in Denver, CO?
 The MBS Law team is ready to provide you with an aggressive criminal defense.
 Contact us today to schedule your FREE consultation.

 What Are the Penalties for a Crime of Violence in Colorado?

 Crimes of violence in Colorado carry severe penalties, including imprisonment, fines, and a criminal record that can dramatically impact your future.
-The consequences of a violent crime depend on the specific charge and the circumstances surrounding the offense.
+The consequences depend on the specific charge and the circumstances surrounding the offense.

 The crime of violence maximum sentence for certain sex crimes is life in prison.
 Examples of these crimes include: sexual assault, felony unlawful sexual contact, and aggravated incest.